0c1av/CyberScout/README.md

 - Basic Authentication: Supports basic authentication for protected directories.
 - Timeout Handling: Configurable timeout settings to handle slow connections.
 - Custom Output: Results can be saved to a file for later review.
+- Advice: The tool provides recommendations based on results (e.g., using a proxy, increasing timeout, or using authentication).

 ## Getting Started
 ## Prerequisites